pieterjanv/io-ts-extended/README.md

 functionality to test if one type extends another, like the `extends` keyword in TypeScript, alongside a few types and other utilities.

-Additionally, you can extend the extension testing logic with your own types.
+Additionally, you can add extension testing logic for your own types.

 I hope to mature this package, so any feedback is greatly appreciated.
 The package is currently in alpha.